iworks/sierotki/readme.txt

 == Description ==

-The **Orphans** plugin automatically improves the typography of your WordPress site by preventing single-letter or very short words—known as *orphans*—from appearing alone at the end or beginning of a line.
+The **Orphans** plugin automatically improves the typography of your WordPress site by preventing single-letter or very short words—known as *orphans*—from appearing alone at the beginning of a line.
 By replacing the space after these words with a non-breaking space, the plugin ensures cleaner, more professional-looking text layouts, especially for languages like Polish where such typographic rules are important.

 = What are Orphans? =
-An *orphan* in typography is a short word (often a single character) left isolated at the end or start of a line, separated from the rest of the sentence.
+An *orphan* in typography is a short word (often a single character) left isolated at the beginning of a line, separated from the rest of the sentence.
 This is considered a composition error and can negatively affect readability and the visual appeal of your content.

 = Key Features =
 - **Automatic Orphan Fixing:** Scans your content and replaces spaces after short words (orphans) with non-breaking spaces, preventing them from being separated by line breaks.